jwashbur65/msds-6306-dds-repo/README.md

 # Jeff Washburn MSDS 6306 Repo

+## Purpose
+Purpose of this repository is to track my homework assignments for MSDS 6306 Doing Data Science class

 ## Folder Structure
 * code: Any custom code like functions that are used
 * data: Any data sets referenced